maxbrc/buewi-tech/README.md

 # buewi-tech
-Management Seite für die Veranstaltungstechnik des Gymnasium Bürgerwiese.
+Management application for the event technology of the Gymnasium Bürgerwiese Dresden.
 # Planned Features
 ## Definitely
 - Permissions